dholmes5247/Unit2Project-D-Holmes/README.md

 - **Tooling**: IntelliJ IDEA, VS Code, Git/GitHub, Trello

 ## Preview Screenshots
 -are available in the main folder of the repository if you want to see the different pages.
+- You can get an ERD Diagram here: https://drive.google.com/file/d/1_UrJYzUcad1nMR9V-wXml4oAxQWvAO7U/view?usp=sharing](https://drive.google.com/file/d/1D8IveDpbxEjF_NctjvCREfDmzkFckoYG/view?usp=sharing)
+- Here is a wireframe that I will be improving on https://drive.google.com/file/d/1rxO2c8DNkHmxNtSQbGvARlimJmCpGFcI/view?usp=sharing

 ##  Setup & Installation